wsancheza/ChallengeDE/README.md

 # ChallengeDE
-This is a PoC using AWS for procesing data
+This is a PoC using AWS for processing data